DanielLimberg/PairAssignment1/README.md

-#Pair Assignment 1: Tooth Length of Guinea Pigs
+#Pair Assignment 1: Tooth Length of Guinea Pigs & Nasa Climate Data
 **Mueller, Lukas & Limberg, Daniel**
 ---
-This folder contains
+This folder contains materials for the first Pair Assignment
-##Description of Dataset and Variables
+##Description of Datasets and Variables
 ---
 ##Guide to R code